-As a rare earth metal that doesn’t rust, gold is a rare commodity that holds an intrinsic value.
-Gold carries an intrinsic value regardless of the market, location or time.
+As a rare earth metal that doesn’t rust, gold is a rare commodity with an intrinsic value.
+Gold carries an intrinsic value regardless of the market, location, or time.
 The truth about gold is that it provides your portfolio with a risk mitigation strategy in case the markets go sideways.
 In other words, what we’re currently experiencing now.
-I hope I got your attention today as my main talking point is how to trade gold.
+I hope I got your attention today, as my main talking point is how to trade gold.

 5 Minute Takeaway

 - Gold has been money longer than any currency in history.